Dr. Jason Heppler

 Because we live in an era of climate emergency, most of my work is concerned with land, water, and energy, and the history tied up within these: who controlled access to these things; how were these things owned and used; what stories do we tell about places and how does that shape what happened; how the landscape is a record of history and power; how state institutions shape thinking about landscape, nature, and health.
 In addition to my work in environmental history, I’m also a scholar with expertise in digital mapping, spatial history, statistics, and big-data / machine reading methods for historical research.

 For the past decade, I’ve been designing, developing, and teaching digital history at various institutions including the University of Nebraska-Lincoln, Stanford University, and George Mason University.
 In 2020, I helped co-edit the award-winning Digital Community Engagement: Partnering Communities with the Academy.
-Day-to-day I’m a web developer building digital history projects, but I also teach public history at George Mason University.

 While I work at George Mason University, this blog, like the rest of my writing and public expressions, should not be taken as a representation of my university’s views.